Spotlight on Nanotechnology & Quantum Dots

 Structure of an electro-emissive quantum dot television (Illustration by James Provost, Source: IEEE Spectrum).

 - MicroLED TV With QDs – some microLED televisions use an array of microscopic monochrome LEDs with QDs providing the color conversion for red and green subpixels.
-Advantages of this structure include: Perfect viewing angle, perfect blacks, no filters needed, fast refresh rate, buildable on flexible substrates, and the brightest display technology available.
+Advantages include: perfect viewing angle, perfect blacks, no filters needed, fast refresh rate, buildable on flexible substrates, and the brightest display technology available.
 MicroLED displays require unique fabrication infrastructure.

 Structure of a microLED quantum dot television (Illustration by James Provost, Source: IEEE Spectrum).